Samsung/netcoredbg/README.md

    You need latest tag **v7.x**.

 6. This step might be omitted too, and cmake will automatically downloads that it needs.
-   But in case of failure you need download and install **.NET Core 7.0 SDK** from here: https://dotnet.microsoft.com/download
+   But in case of failure you need download and install **.NET SDK** from here: https://dotnet.microsoft.com/download

 #### Compiling